-LLLT RPC 5.4 PROFESSIONAL INDEPENDENCE OF A LLLT
+LLLT RPC 5.4 PROFESSIONAL INDEPENDENCE OF AN LLLT

-- (a) A LLLT or LLLT firm shall not share legal fees with anyone who is a not aLLLT, except that: - an agreement by a LLLT with the LLLT's firm, partner, or LLLT associate may provide for the payment of money, over a reasonable period of time after the LLLT's death, to the LLLT's estate or to one or more specified persons; - (2) a LLLT who purchases the practice of a deceased, disabled, or disappeared LLLT or lawyer may, pursuant to the provisions of Rule 1.17, pay to the estate or other representative of that LLLT or lawyer the agreed-upon purchase price; - (3) a LLLT or LLLT firm may include employees who are not LLLTs in a compensation or retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement; and - (4) [Reserved.] - (5) a LLLT authorized to complete unfinished legal business of a deceased LLLT may pay to the estate or other representative of the deceased LLLT that proportion of the total compensation that fairly represents the services rendered by the deceased LLLT. - (b) A LLLT shall not form a partnership with anyone who is not a LLLT if any of the activities of the partnership consist of the practice of law. - (c) A LLLT shall not permit a person who recommends, employs, or pays the LLLT to render legal services for another to direct or regulate the LLLT's professional judgment in rendering such legal services. - (d) A LLLT shall not practice with or in the form of a professional corporation or association authorized to practice law for a profit, if:

-- (1) a person who is not a LLLT owns any interest therein, except that a fiduciary representative of the estate of a LLLT may hold the stock or interest of the LLLT for a reasonable time during administration; - (2) a person who is not a LLLT is a corporate director or officer (other than as secretary or treasurer) thereof or occupies the position of similar responsibility in any form of association other than a corporation; or - (3) a person who is not a LLLT has the right to direct or control the professional judgment of a LLLT.
+- (a) An LLLT or LLLT firm shall not share legal fees with anyone who is a non-LLLT, except that: - an agreement by an LLLT with the LLLT's firm, partner, or LLLT associate may provide for the payment of money, over a reasonable period of time after the LLLT's death, to the LLLT's estate or to one or more specified persons; - (2) an LLLT who purchases the practice of a deceased, disabled, or disappeared LLLT or lawyer may, pursuant to the provisions of Rule 1.17, pay to the estate or other representative of that LLLT or lawyer the agreed-upon purchase price; - (3) an LLLT or LLLT firm may include non-LLLT employees in a compensation or retirement plan, even though the plan is based in whole or in part on a profit-sharing arrangement; and - (4) [Reserved.] - (5) an LLLT authorized to complete unfinished legal business of a deceased LLLT may pay to the estate or other representative of the deceased LLLT that proportion of the total compensation that fairly represents the services rendered by the deceased LLLT. - (b) An LLLT shall not form a partnership with a non-LLLT if any of the activities of the partnership consist of the practice of law. - (c) An LLLT shall not permit a person who recommends, employs, or pays the LLLT to render legal services for another to direct or regulate the LLLT's professional judgment in rendering such legal services. - (d) An LLLT shall not practice with or in the form of a professional corporation or association authorized to practice law for a profit, if: - (1) a non-LLLT owns any interest therein, except that a fiduciary representative of the estate of an LLLT may hold the stock or interest of the LLLT for a reasonable time during administration; - (2) a non-LLLT is a corporate director or officer (other than as secretary or treasurer) thereof or occupies the position of similar responsibility in any form of association other than a corporation; or - (3) a non-LLLT has the right to direct or control the professional judgment of an LLLT.

-- [1] This Rule was adapted from Lawyer RPC 5.4 with no substantive changes except to change references to a "nonlawyer" to person who is not a LLLT" to avoid confusion.
-It applies to LLLTs analogously. - [2] Rule 5.4 does not prohibit lawyers and LLLTs from sharing fees and forming business structures to the extent permitted by Rule 5.9.
+- [1] This Rule was adapted from Lawyer RPC 5.4 with no substantive changes except to change references to a "nonlawyer" to "non-LLLT" to avoid confusion.
+It applies to LLLTs analogously. - [2] Notwithstanding Rule 5.4, lawyers and LLLTs may share fees and form business structures to the extent permitted by Rule 5.9.